eunice-hong/garden/content/notes/digital-garden.md

 tags: [ "🌿" ]
 ---

-# What is Digital Garden?
+# What is a Digital Garden?

-'Digital garden' is a metaphor for a blog, which structures articles nonlinear way.
+A 'Digital Garden' is a metaphor for a blog that structures articles in a non-linear way.
-Each articles in a _garden_ are defined as a `seedling`, a `budding`, or a `evergreen.`
+Each article in a _garden_ is defined as a `seedling`, a `budding`, or an `evergreen`.

 Usually,

-- `seedlings` for very rough and early ideas
+- `🌱 seedlings` are very rough and early ideas
-- `buddings` for work I've cleaned up and clarified
+- `🌿 buddings` are work that I've cleaned up and clarified
-- `evergreens` for work that is reasonably complete (though I still tend these over time). [^garden-history]
+- `🌲 evergreens` are work that is reasonably complete (though I still tend these over time).[^garden-history]

-Of course, details depends on its gardener.
+Of course, the details depend on the gardener.

 # Difference between Digital Gardening and Blogging